BlueKnight2345/cryptonite_taskphase_arun/picoctf/Cryptography.md

 **Flag:** `picoCTF{D0NT_US3_V1G3N3R3_C1PH3R_2951a89h}`

-very straightforward vigener decoding with the keyword already given, used cyberchef to decode it
+very straightforward vigenere decoding with the keyword already given, used cyberchef to decode it